IgniteUI/igniteui-xplat-docs/doc/en/components/list.md

 import { IgcButtonComponent } from 'igniteui-webcomponents/src/components/button/button';
 ```

 Cool, now let's update the component for our contacts list to show the avatar and the buttons.
-Again we can do that by using some of the list slots.
+Again we can do that by using some of the list item's slots.

 ```html
     <igc-list>